top of page

 Part III: GROW (5:40–6:00 AM)

-What began as a structure became a rhythm — not rigid, but responsive.
+What began as a structure became a rhythm — not rigid, but something I adjust depending on the day.

 This is the heart of Pause to Play.
 Creating space before the noise.